namel3ss-Ai/namel3ss/docs/python-tool-protocol.md

 # Python tool protocol

-Namel3ss runs Python tools in a subprocess using a small JSON protocol.
+Namel3ss runs Python tools using a small JSON protocol (local subprocess and service runner).
 This keeps execution explicit, traceable, and easy to evolve.

 ## Protocol version